bandyopd/ITR-BVSkew/README.md

-# Description of the code and associated functions for running a simulated data
+# Description of the code and associated functions for fitting our proposed model to a dataset

 ## myfunction.R
 List of functions to be called; see RealDataAnalysis.R